Linda Niemantsverdriet

 Linda Niemantsverdriet (born 10 December 1974) is a Dutch former professional tennis player.

 Niemantsverdriet, who at the age of 15 became the youngest Dutchwoman to win the senior national title, was a member of her country's World Youth Cup winning team in 1990.
 She turned professional in 1992 after graduating from high school.

-On the WTA Tour, Niemantsverdriet had her best performance at the 1993 Indonesian Open, where she made it through to the quarterfinals.
+On the WTA Tour, Niemantsverdriet performed best at the 1993 Indonesian Open, where she made it through to the quarterfinals.
 In 1994 she won a match in Tokyo against Yayuk Basuki, then the world's 35th ranked player.